kumbulanit/t-sql/tech company/untitled/Module 15 - Executing Stored Procedures/Lab_Executing_Stored_Procedures.md

             RETURN -7;
         END

-        -- Business rule: Manager should be in same department or senior level IF NOT EXISTS (
+        -- Business rule: Manager should be in same d.DepartmentName or senior level IF NOT EXISTS (
             SELECT 1 FROM Employees e
+    INNER JOIN Departments d ON e.DepartmentID = d.DepartmentID
             WHERE e.EmployeeID = @ManagerID
               AND (e.DepartmentID = @DepartmentID OR e.BaseSalary >= 80000)
         )
         BEGIN
-            SET @ValidationMessage = 'Manager must be in same department or be a senior manager.';
+            SET @ValidationMessage = 'Manager must be in same d.DepartmentName or be a senior manager.';
             RETURN -8;
         END
     END